 This post will clarify what art therapy is (and isn’t) and I’ll make a case for why, if you’re considering seeking help, art therapy could be for you.

 Art therapy can’t be discussed without acknowledging the fact that creativity has been a part of the human experience for millenia.
 From ancient indigenous symbolism and artwork as a long and important cultural expression, to ancient Pompeii where we have artwork and graffiti preserved by the eruption of Mount Vesuvius, humans have used the creative tools at their disposal to communicate and explore ideas for a looong time.
 This is still true of today: we find ourselves with the same ability and desire to weave creativity and expression into our daily lives.

-The field of art therapy is a bit of a hybrid between the field of visual arts and mental health.
+The field of art therapy is a bit of a hybrid between the field of visual arts and psychology.
 It emerged in the 1940’s in UK and USA, and didn’t properly arrive in Australia as a ‘recognised’ field with a governing body until the late 1980’s.
 The governing body for art therapists in Australia, New Zealand and Asia is called ANZACATA, and there is much more information for your perusal about art therapy and the organisation here

 Some things you may not know about art therapy: